quarkusio/quarkus-super-heroes/rest-fights/README.md

 - The downstream [Villain service](../rest-villains) returns a `404` if no random [`Villain`](src/main/java/io/quarkus/sample/superheroes/fight/client/Villain.java) is found. `VillainClient` handles this case and simulates the service returning nothing.
 - In the event the downstream [Villain service](../rest-heroes) returns an error, `VillainClient` adds 3 retries with a 200ms delay between each retry.

+## Service Discovery and Client Load Balancing
+The fight service implements service discovery and client-side load balancing when making downstream calls to the [`rest-heroes`](../rest-heroes) and [`rest-villains`](../rest-villains) services.
+The service discovery is implemented in Quarkus using [SmallRye Stork](https://quarkus.io/blog/smallrye-stork-intro).

+Stork [integrates directly with the Quarkus REST Client Reactive](http://smallrye.io/smallrye-stork/1.1.0/quarkus).
+This means that there is no additional code needed in order to take advantage of Stork's service discovery and client-side load balancing.

+> You could disable Stork completely for the `HeroRestClient` by setting `quarkus.rest-client.hero-client.url` to any non-Stork URL (i.e. something that doesn't start with `stork://`).
+Similarly, you could disable Stork completely for the `VillainClient` by setting `fight.villain.client-base-url` to any non-Stork URL.

+### Service Discovery
+In local development mode, as well as when running via Docker Compose, SmallRye Stork is configured using [static list discovery](https://github.com/smallrye/smallrye-stork/blob/main/docs/service-discovery/static-list.md).
+In this mode, the downstream URLs are statically defined in an address list.
+In [`application.properties`](src/main/resources/application.properties), see the `quarkus.stork.hero-service.service-discovery.address-list` and `quarkus.stork.villain-service.service-discovery.address-list` properties.

+When [running in Kubernetes](https://quarkus.io/blog/stork-kubernetes-discovery), Stork is configured to use the [Kubernetes Service Discovery](http://smallrye.io/smallrye-stork/1.1.0/kubernetes).
+In this mode, Stork will read the Kubernetes `Service`s for the [`rest-heroes`](../rest-heroes) and [`rest-villains`](../rest-villains) services to obtain the instance information.
+Additionally, the instance information has been configured to refresh every minute.
+See the `rest-fights-config` ConfigMap in [the Kubernetes deployment descriptors](deploy/k8s).
+Look for the `quarkus.stork.*` properties within the various `ConfigMap`s.

+All of the other Stork service discovery mechanisms ([Consul](http://smallrye.io/smallrye-stork/1.1.0/consul) and [Eureka](http://smallrye.io/smallrye-stork/1.1.0/eureka)) can be used simply by updating the configuration appropriately according to the Stork documentation.

+### Client-Side Load Balancing
+In all cases, the default load balancing algorithm used is [round robin](http://smallrye.io/smallrye-stork/1.1.0/round-robin).
+All of the other load balancing algorithms ([random](http://smallrye.io/smallrye-stork/1.1.0/random), [least requests](http://smallrye.io/smallrye-stork/1.1.0/least-requests), [least response time](http://smallrye.io/smallrye-stork/1.1.0/response-time), and [power of two choices](http://smallrye.io/smallrye-stork/1.1.0/power-of-two-choices)) are available on the application's classpath, so feel free to play around with them by updating the configuration appropriately according to the Stork documentation.

 ## Testing
 This application has a full suite of tests, including an [integration test suite](src/test/java/io/quarkus/sample/superheroes/fight/rest/FightResourceIT.java).
 - The test suite uses [Wiremock](http://wiremock.org/) for [mocking http calls](https://quarkus.io/guides/rest-client-reactive#using-a-mock-http-server-for-tests) (see [`HeroesVillainsWiremockServerResource`](src/test/java/io/quarkus/sample/superheroes/fight/HeroesVillainsWiremockServerResource.java)) to the downstream [Hero](../rest-heroes) and [Villain](../rest-villains) services.